 Neurodiversity And Disordered Eating: What’s the Link?

-In fact, research has found that up to 70% of autistic children have issues with feeding and eating (1).
+In fact, research has found that up to 70 percent of autistic children have issues with feeding and eating.
+The good news is that recovery and freedom from the grips of an eating disorder is possible.

 What Is Neurodivergence and Neurodiversity?